 Cold Weather Response - February 2021

-Cold Weather Shelter has demobilized in most locations.
-The Palmer Event Center continues to provides services onsite but is not accepting new guests.
-If you need help finding shelter resources please call 3-1-1.
+Cold Weather Shelter has demobilized all locations.
+If you need help finding shelter resources please call 2-1-1.

 The City of Austin is no longer under a boil water notice.